fniessink/next-action/README.md

   @<context> ...        contexts the next action must have +<project> ...        projects the next action must be part of; if repeated the next action must be part
-                        of at least one of the projects not@<context> ...     contexts the next action must not have not+<project> ...     projects the next action must not be part of
+                        of at least one of the projects -@<context> ...       contexts the next action must not have -+<project> ...       projects the next action must not be part of

 Use -- to separate options with optional arguments from contexts and projects, in order to handle cases where a context or project is mistaken for an argument to an option.